morinim/documents/sysadmin/slackware/manage_updates.md

 ## Evolving a Slackware package cleanup script in Bash

-Shell scripts often start life as quick solutions to immediate problems.
+Shell scripts often start life as pragmatic solutions to immediate problems.
 That was exactly the case here: two small scripts to manage [Slackware](http://www.slackware.com)'s package cache in `/var/cache`.
-They were short and they did the job (see https://www.linuxquestions.org/questions/slackware-14/today%27s-current-icu4c-upgrade-broke-ktown%27s-sddm-4175619108/page2.html).
+They were short and they did the job (see https://www.linuxquestions.org/questions/slackware-14/today%27s-current-icu4c-upgrade-broke-ktown%27s-sddm-4175619108/page2.html): both scripts worked reliably for their intended purpose and were perfectly reasonable solutions at the time they were written.

-Over time, however, they also revealed typical weaknesses of "quick" shell code: fragile assumptions, temporary files, no safety net and a growing risk when running as root.
+Over time, however, they also revealed some natural limitations of scripts written to solve an immediate need: reliance on temporary files, assumptions that were implicit rather than enforced and limited safety mechanisms when running as root.

 This document retraces the evolution from those initial scripts to a single, clear and safe maintenance tool.
 It also highlights the Bash features (and traps) encountered along the way.